 - Open Task Details.

 - Use the lookup Dependent On field to make a connection between two tasks.

-- Add an Offset to determine if it is a forward driven connection or a backward driven connection.
-If it is a forward driven connection, the arrows will point down towards the next task.
-If it is a backward driven connection, the arrows will point up towards the previous task.
+- Add an Offset (number of days) to determine if it is a forward-driven connection or a backward-driven connection.
+Use positive numbers for forward-driven connections and negative numbers for backward-driven connections.
+If it is a forward-driven connection, the arrows will point down towards the next task.
+If it is a backward-driven connection, the arrows will point up towards the previous task.

 - From Setup, navigate to Create | Objects.

-- Scroll down to the Field Sets section and click Edit next to TaskRay Task.
+- Scroll down to the Field Sets section and click Edit next to TaskRay Task Field Set.